 Chances are, writing a security incident report isn’t your favorite part of your guard position.
-But you’ll find that 90% of the security guard posts out there will eventually require you to write an incident report.
+But you’ll find that 90% of the security guard post orders out there will eventually require you to write an incident report at some point.

 Believe it or not, the quality of your incident report will have a major influence in the way your employer gauges your performance.
-In this article, I hope to give a few tips & tools to help get your thoughts and recollections in a detailed and professional incident report.
+In this article, I hope to give a few report writing tips & tools to help get your thoughts and recollections in a detailed and professional incident report.